Department of Languages

 - Accept responsibility for decisions.

-- Check for official advisor correspondance through Linkmail or an account that you
+- Check for official advisor correspondence through Linkmail or an account that you

 have forwarded Linkmail on to.